fxrobin/fxrobin.github.io/_posts/articles/quarkus-jpa-graalvm/2020-04-16-quarkus-jpa-graalvm.md

 import javax.ws.rs.Produces;

 /**
- * Simple JAX-WS endoint to check if the application is running.
+ * Simple JAX-RS endoint to check if the application is running.
  *
  * @author François-Xavier Robin
  *